PengWin553/PengWin553/README.md

 - 👋 Hi, I’m @PengWin553.
 You can call me Kobayashi.
-- 👀 I’m interested in writing, reading, coding and music.
+- 👀 I’m interested in writing, reading, coding, and music.
+These hobbies keep me sane.
-- 💞️ I’m looking to collaborate on web projects, you can also jam with me and make music together. 🎸
+- 💞️ I’m looking to collaborate on any projects, especially websites.
+You can also jam with me and make music together, we might make a good song, too! 🎸
 - ⚡ Fun fact: I'm a cat.

 ![Pengwin553's GitHub stats](https://github-readme-stats.vercel.app/api?username=pengwin553&show_icons=true&theme=radical)